Cynamide/Lunar-lander/README.md

 - The task is to land the space-ship between the flags smoothly.
 The ship has 3 throttles in it.
 One throttle points downward and other 2 points in the left and right direction.
 With the help of these, you have to control the Ship.
 There are 2 version for this task.
 One is discrete version which has discrete action space and other is continuous which has continuous action space.
 - In order to solve the episode you have to get a reward of +200 for 100 consecutive episodes.
 I solved both the version under 400 episodes.
 - This environment was in my capstone project as part of my [University of Alberta Specialization](https://coursera.org/share/5f2b2e39b21fc68ac4062f08ad6e87d3) which did not use Tensorflow to solve the Environment.
+- I have also included a trained model to quickly test out the environment.
 ## Prerequisites

 - Python 3.7